Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Our Approach

-\textbf{Pixel attribution strategies:} The conventional way to generate per-point BEV attribute is the maximum likelihood (ML) estimate which is the unweighted average $\sum_{i=1}^{n} \mathbf{x}_i / n$ of the candidate points if the noise distribution is assumed to be a Gaussian.
-However, we find this estimate produces a quite blurry version of the dense maps (Figure \ref{fig:closest_point}).
-A better choice is the weighted average $\sum_{i=1}^{n} w_i \mathbf{x}_i$ where $\sum_{i=1}^{n} w_i = 1$ and the weights are the inverse of the ego-distance $w_i = 1 / \sqrt {x_i^2 + y_i^2 + z_i^2 }$ which is less susceptible to the outliers.
-However, given that we employ stereo point clouds \cite{tartan-vo} for this task, some of the candidates with higher ego-distance may evolve as a consequence similar to the singularity of the triangulation method \cite{multi-view-geometry}.
-Thus, we opt for the candidate with the closest ego distance, i.e. $\mathbf{x} = \underset{\mathbf{x}_i}\argmin \{ d(\mathbf{x}_i)\}$ where $d(\mathbf{x}_i) = \sqrt {x_i^2 + y_i^2 + z_i^2 }$.
-Note that this ego-distance refers to the distance from the recording sensor before registration.
-We empirically find this choice of closest candidate produces perceptually much higher quality samples than other schemes mentioned above for tiny or narrow objects like gravels and mud slick as shown in Figure \ref{fig:closest_point}.
-However, since LiDAR scans are not affected by such noise within our target limit of $30m$, we employ the inverse distance weighted averaging from above for the LiDAR height maps.
+\textbf{Pixel attribution strategies:} We consider three strategies to fuse the points for each BEV pixels -- (1) (Avg) unweighted average, (2) (IDW-Avg) weighted average based on inverse distance from the ego-vehicle, and (3) (Closest) selecting the candidate with the minimum distance.
+Since stereo depth prediction is susceptible to significant noise, the closest candidate produces perceptually much higher quality samples for tiny or narrow objects like gravels and mud slick (Figure \ref{fig:closest_point}).
+However, LiDAR scans are not affected by such noise within our target limit of $30m$.
+Therefore, we employ the inverse distance weighted averaging from above to aggregate the LiDAR height maps.